 What to Expect After Stroke?

-When someone experiences a stroke, he or she may encounter challenges in many aspects of their life.
+After someone experiences a stroke, he or she may encounter challenges in many aspects of their life.
 However, the extent of those challenges depends on several factors, like their general health before the stroke incidence, the part of the brain affected, and how soon they received the necessary treatment.

 Left Side of the Brain